 cd /usr/local/submitty/GIT_CHECKOUT/Submitty bash ./.setup/install_system.sh --worker

-You will be asked to provide the name of your submitty user by the CONFIGURE_SUBMITTY.sh script.
+You will be asked to provide the name of your submitty user by the CONFIGURE_SUBMITTY.py script.

 Run installations specific to your university.